 Information for Parents

-Whether you have attended university or not, application, admission and enrolment can be confusing.
+Whether you've attended university or not, application, admission and enrolment at university can be confusing.

 To assist parents, the University of Sydney runs a talk for parents at it's Information Day.

 If you can't get along to this event, you'll find answers to some of the most frequently asked questions below.

 - How are students selected for entry into Science at Sydney University?

 - How can I help my child select the right course for them?